 Imagine having a $36.75 billion budget.
-But when it ended—six years later than planned—the cost had skyrocketed to $105 billion.
+But when the project ended—it was six years later than planned—and the cost skyrocketed to $105 billion.

-That’s a 186% hike from its planned value and is essentially a disaster.
+Yup, that’s a 186% hike from its planned value and is essentially a disaster.
 That actually happened with the international space station project.

-This guide will give you an in-depth introduction to earned value management and how you can use it to measure project performance and progress to ensure better results.
+This guide will give you all you need to understand earned value management and how you can use it to measure project performance and progress to ensure better results.

 Why Earned Value Management Is So Important